The History of the Omega Omega Chapter

-On December 10, 2016, we will celebrate ninety years of sisterhood and service!
-Our present roster of 490 members continues to provide “service to all mankind.”
+On December 10, 2018, we will celebrate ninety-two years of sisterhood and service!
+Our present roster of 510 members continues to provide “service to all mankind.”
 The chapter serves the Philadelphia area with a variety of award winning projects and programs.
 Omega Omega Chapter serves as an affiliate chapter to our national organization and the North Atlantic Region.

 Irence C. Baxter